goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 };
 ```

 This should be done only when it reduces friction.
-The current codebase is small enough that adding a
+The current codebase is small enough that premise
-few premise contexts to `constrainAt` first is cheaper.
+contexts can prove the shape before introducing a full inference context.

-### Phase 7: Render Auditable Diagnostics
+### Step 7: Render Auditable Diagnostics

 Keep the default concise, but make it structured: